Brazilians march in ‘defense of democracy’

-Thousands of Brazilians took to the streets of Sao Paulo Thursday in “defense of democracy” after President Jair Bolsonaro’s sustained attacks on democratic institutions, weeks ahead of elections.
+Thousands of Brazilians took to the streets of several cities Thursday in “defense of democracy” in the face of President Jair Bolsonaro’s sustained attacks on the voting system, weeks ahead of elections.

 The demonstrations were sparked by fears the far-right leader, lagging in opinion polls, would not respect the outcome of October’s vote given his repeated attempts to cast doubt on Brazil’s electoral system.